gromnitsky/hackernews2nntp/README.md

 Then

-	# npm -g install hackernews2uucp
+	# npm -g install hackernews2nntp

 ### Check your local inn

 	# /usr/libexec/news/ctlinnd newgroup news.ycombinator

-must not raise error.
+must not raise an error.

 Then

-	$ hackernews2uucp-test
+	$ hackernews2nntp-get exact 8874 -v | hackernews2nntp-convert -f mbox > 1.mbox

-will just print a test message (in uncompressed UUCP batch format) to stdout.
+will download a HN comment & convert it to mbox format.
+If you have mutt installed, you can view if via `mutt -f 1.box`.

-	$ hackernews2uucp-test | sudo rnews -N
+	$ hackernews2nntp-get exact 8874 -v | hackernews2nntp-convert | sudo rnews -N

-will post a test message to `news.ycombinator` group.
-If the message doesn't appear, run
+will post the same comment to `news.ycombinator` group.
+If the message didn't appear (because it's too old (Apr 2007) for a default INN settings), run

 	$ journalctl /bin/rnews
 	$ journalctl -u innd